Tag: Faib Meier

 … that’s where you’ll end up too.
 You may be familiar with this saying.
 It’s used mainly when driving, to ensure you don’t crash into oncoming traffic at night.
 We find this principle in the Bible too: when Moses spent 40 days on the mountain with God, the glory of God shone on his face afterwards (Exodus 34:29).
 When we, as followers of Christ, follow him, we too become more and more like little Christs (as Christians were called 2000 years ago).
 If we want to have Spirit-filled worship, then I recommend spending more time with the Holy Spirit.
 Wherever you look, that is where you end up.

-I’d like to encourage you to spend more time with God, so that you can build an ever-stronger relationship with Him, and so that this is reflected in every aspect of your life.
+Action step: I’d like to encourage you to spend more time with God, so that you can build an ever-stronger relationship with Him, and so that this is reflected in every aspect of your life.